Thushar-marvel/Open_cv-face_recognition_emotion_recognition/README.md

    # Haar cascade FrontalFace

  Face detection using Haar cascades is a machine learning based approach where a cascade function is trained with a set of input data.
- It is basically adaboosting learning algorithm
+ It is basically adaboosting learning algorithm.The algorithm is proposed by Paul Viola and Michael Jones.

  In this algorithm predefined features/windows are made to convolve over image.
 If feature best fit over the image then there is a chance that it is a face.
  Only relevant features are selected while processing the image